tangweikun/leetcode/README.md

-# LONG-CLAW
+# leetcode

 * Welcome to point out my mistake
-* Welcome to add useful test case for LONG-CRAW
+* Welcome to add useful test case
 * Welcome to improve the method if you have better solution
 * Welcome to fork or pull request